 - a selection of seeds – plan your garden ahead of time, and have a list ready with what you plan to grow.

-You could also consider using heated mats and grow lights to help your little seedlings germinate and develop faster, but these are generally used by more advanced gardeners starting large quantities of seedlings indoors.
+These are generally used by more advanced gardeners starting large quantities of seedlings indoors.
 If you want to learn more about them, the Laidback Gardener discusses some pro’s and con’s to using heat mats, and if they are really needed to starting seeds indoors.

 Do You Really Need ‘Good Potting Soil’?